-Permit conditions in this permit for the PSEU(s) listed above with regulatory citation 40 CFR 70.6(a)(3)(i) are included for the purpose of complying with 40 CFR 64.
+Permit conditions in this permit for the PSEUs, listed above with regulatory citation 40 CFR 70.6(a)(3)(i) are included for the purpose of complying with 40 CFR Part 64.
 In addition, the Permittee shall meet the requirements, as applicable, of 40 CFR 64.7, 64.8, and 64.9.
-[40 CFR 64]
+[40 CFR Part 64]

-5.2.6 The Permittee shall comply with the performance criteria listed in the table below for the PM emissions from the PSEUs listed in Condition 5.2.5 that has a baghouse as an add on control device.
-The temperature of the exhaust gases at the inlet to baghouses 1C, 2C, 3C, 4C and 5C is indicator No. 3.
-Indicator No. 3 does not apply to baghouses at the facility that do not handle hot exhaust gases.
+5.2.10 The Permittee shall comply with the performance criteria listed in the table below for each emission unit specifically identified in Condition 5.2.9 that utilizes a baghouse to control particulate matter emissions[40 CFR 64.6(c)(1)(iii)]

-[40 CFR 64.6(c)(1)(iii)]

-Performance Criteria [64.4(a)(3)] Indicator No. 1 Visible Emissions Indicator No. 2 Baghouse Inspection Indicator No. 3 Baghouse Temperature A. Data Representativeness [64.3(b)(1)] Visible emissions will be observed at the baghouse exhaust stack as specified by Condition 5.2.1.
-Preventative Maintenance Program that includes checks as specified by Condition 5.2.2.
-Temperature monitoring for baghouses controlling calciners or dryers as specified by Condition 5.2.3.
-B. Verification of Operational Status (new/modified/monitoring equipment only) [64.3(b)(2)] Not Applicable Not Applicable Not Applicable C. QA/QC Practices and Criteria [64.3(b)(4)] The observer shall have received training acceptable to the Division to recognize the appropriate opacity action levels Specific QA/QC practices and criteria will be specified in the Preventive Maintenance Program required by Condition 5.2.2 The Baghouse temperature shall be continuously measured.
-The temperature monitoring system must be certified by the manufacturer to be accurate within 5 percent for the maximum temperature rating for the bags.
-Installation and calibration is done in accordance with the manufacturer's recommendations.
-D. Monitoring Frequency [64.3(b)(4)] Once per day or portion of day of the emission unit is operated as prescribed in Condition 5.2.1 At least once each week Continuous E. Data Collection Procedures [64.3(b)(4)] Visual readings manually recorded in a daily visible emissions (VE) log suitable for inspection or submittal to the Division.
-Pressure drop and other pertinent data must be recorded in the log if a problem requiring action is detected.
-Manual readings and data logging Continuous recording F. Averaging Period [64.3(b)(4)] Three-minute average Not Applicable 3-hour block average
+formance Criteria .4(a)(3)] Indicator No. 1 Visible Emissions Indicator No. 2 Baghouse Inspection Indicator No. 3 Temperature А. Data Representativeness [64.3(b)(1)] Visible emissions will be observed at the baghouse exhaust stack as specified in Condition 5.2.2.
+Preventative Maintenance Program that includes checks as specified in Condition 5.2.3.
+Monitoring point is located at inlet to baghouse or alternate surrogate location.
+Minimum accuracies of +/- 0.5 °F. В. Verification of Operational Status (new/modified monitoring equipment only) [64.3(b)(2)] Not Applicable.
+Not Applicable.
+Not Applicable.
+C. QA/QC Practices and Criteria [64.3(b)(3)] If VE detected, emissions will be reevaluated by a qualified observer.
+A qualified observer shall be one who has met the certification requirements in Method 9 - Visual Determination of Opacity of Emissions from Stationary Sources.
+Specific QA/QC practices and criteria will be specified in the Preventive Maintenance Program required by Condition 5.2.3.
+Thermocouple gauges are verified in accordance with company maintenance procedures consistent with gauge manufacturer recommendations or with acceptable engineering practices.
+D. Monitoring Frequency [64.3(b)(4)] Once per day or portion of day of emission the unit is operated.
+Manual readings and data logging.
+Measured continuously E. Data Collection Procedures [64.3(b)(4)] Visual readings as prescribed in Condition 5.2.2.
+Readings shall be retained in a daily visible emissions (VE) log suitable for inspection or submittal to the Division Manual readings and data logging.
+Recorded during periods when design temperature is exceeded F. Averaging Period [64.3(b)(4)] Three minutes.
+Not Applicable.
+Not Applicable.